Overview

 Marloth Nature Reserve

-OVERVIEW A steep route with various permutations set within the Marloth Nature Reserve adjoining the town of Swellendam.
+A steep route with various permutations set within the Marloth Nature Reserve adjoining the town of Swellendam.
 Much of the riding is along gravel forestry roads traversing the pine plantations along the slopes of the Langeberg range.
-Short singletrack sections link these jeep tracks, and here and there erosion […]
+Short singletrack sections link these jeep tracks, and here and there erosion makes […]

 06/11/2019